PeterFarber/AO-Physics/docs/docs/setup.md

 local AOP = require('AOP')
 ```

+!!! info
     This line imports the AO-Physics library, making its features available in your script.
 Now, you can call AO-Physics functions and access its physics engine.

-Here’s the updated Step 4 with an example using the provided Lua code:

-## Step 4: Write Your Lua Physics Simulation
+## **Step 4: Write Your Lua Physics Simulation**

 Now that you've integrated AO-Physics into your project, it's time to write your physics simulation.
 The AO-Physics library allows you to create and manage physical bodies, simulate interactions, and update the world in a few straightforward steps.
 Below is an example of how to set up a simple simulation: